Tim Anderson Player Props: White Sox vs. Twins

 Twins Pitching Rankings

+- The Twins pitching staff ranks second in MLB with a collective 9.8 strikeouts per nine innings.

-- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.43).
+- The Twins' 3.53 team ERA ranks sixth among all league pitching staffs.

-- Twins pitchers combine to give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- Twins pitchers combine to surrender the seventh-fewest home runs in baseball (29 total, 0.9 per game).

-- The Twins will send Varland (0-0) out to make his second start of the season.
+- The Twins will send Lopez (2-2) to the mound for his seventh start of the season.
+He is 2-2 with a 4.00 ERA and 46 strikeouts through 36 2/3 innings pitched.

-- The righty last pitched on Friday, April 14 against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up six hits.
+- In his last appearance on Friday, the right-hander went six innings against the Kansas City Royals, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.